-Open sessions are free to attend and open to the public, but before attending, registration will be required.
-Registration will be open during the conference, at Folkets Hus.
+Open sessions are free to attend and open to the public, registration before attendance is, however, required.
+Registration will be open at Folkets Hus during the conference.

 Tuesday 8/10, 15.15-17.00

 BLOCK V: Round table: Queer archives.
-A problematization.
+A problematisation.

 Tone Hellesund, University of Bergen; Olov Kriström, Queer Movement’s Archive and Library; Anna Linder, Swedish Archive for Queer Moving Images; Rita Paqvalén, Culture for all; Sara Edenheim, Umeå University; Pia Laskar, The Network for Cultural Heritage and Cross-disciplinary Gender Research.